whaynes/STCW23/jekyll/assessments/Engine/OICEW-4E3I.md

 <!--rowstart-->

-[Operate](guidelines#operate) an auxiliary boiler using automatic and, when available, manual controls
+{% do Operate, operate %} an auxiliary boiler using automatic and, when available, manual controls

 <!--cellbreak-->